 Many believe, MUF’s creators Prof Bhat and Dr Wani, had already made up their mind to fight elections along with Jama’at.
 “They (Prof Bhat and Dr Wani) knew what they were doing.
 It was perhaps pre-decided to launch Kashmir’s first political forum, but not everything was shared with everybody by the duo,” feels Farooq.

-Except Qazi Nisar’s Umaat-e-Islami, everybody agreed to fight 1987 elections.
+Except for Qazi Nisar’s Umaat-e-Islami, everybody agreed to fight the 1987 elections.
 Qazi Nisar was in jail that time, so MUF had to wait for his consent.
 A few days later when Qazi Nisar was released, MUF sent two men to get his consent, but they came back disappointed saying, ‘Qazi Sahab is a changed man.
 He ignored us’.

 Disappointed, G M Bhat (Ameer-e-Jama’at), Prof Ghulam Rasool Bacha and Prof Ashraf Saraf decided to visit Qazi personally.
 “Qazi Sahab was addressing a huge gathering at Islamabad when we reached there,” recalls G M Bhat.

 When Qazi Nisar saw G M Bhat and others approaching the stage, he cut short his speech.
-“I too could sense change in Qazi’s behaviour,” recalls G M Bhat.
+“I too could sense a change in Qazi’s behaviour,” recalls G M Bhat.

-Without losing heart, G M Bhat got hold of microphone and welcomed Qazi on his release from jail.
+Without losing heart, G M Bhat got hold of the microphone and welcomed Qazi on his release from jail.
 “I then invited him along with his followers to Srinagar’s Iqbal Park for a big rally MUF had planned,” recalls G M Bhat.